HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Data Type Restriction Rules

 FSH rules can be used to restrict the data type of an element.
-The shorthand syntax to restrict the type is:
+The FSH syntax to restrict the type is:

   ```
   * {path} only {type}